Child Custody Looking After Your Best Interests

 A father in Nebraska has legal rights to full custody, joint custody, and visitation or supervised visitation.
 As long as the father's name is on the birth certificate, that father will have legal rights to their child.
 However, if the judge believes the father is an unfit parent, the judge will determine the extent of custodial and visitation rights.

 When parents divorce in Omaha and cannot agree, the court must decide for them.
 For legal custody, the court has two options.
 First, the court can maintain the presumptive joint legal custody where both parents keep an equal say regarding significant decisions in a child’s life.
 Or the court can award one parent sole legal custody and, in that case, that parent will make those critical life decisions for the child.
-Joint legal custody is the favored approach; however, it does require that parents maintain good communication.
-The ability to work together to make decisions that are in the best interest of their child.

-Suppose the parents are unable to work together or unable to co-parent.
-In that case, the court may award sole physical custody to one parent.
-Sole physical custody places one parent on the primary parenting responsibility of the child.
-The parent not awarded sole physical custody will have a limited parenting schedule and less physical time with the child.
+When parents are unable to work together, unable to co-parent, or one parent is unfit, unwilling, or unable to discharge the duties necessary to parent their child the court may award sole physical custody to one parent.
+Sole physical custody is when one parent has the primary parenting responsibility of the child.
+The parent not awarded sole physical custody will have a parenting time as set forth by the court.

 The recent movement toward presumptive joint physical custody is a rebuttal presumption.
 This means that if either parent can prove the other is unable to co-parent or discharge parental duties as a single parent, joint custody should not be ordered.